 How fixed indexed annuities can help provide certainty for retirees

-Market volatility and low interest rates could send many consumers to their financial professionals to reevaluate their retirement strategies.
-Consumers seeking greater security may be interested in learning about fixed indexed annuities, which have a unique combination of features that are beneficial to retirees.
+Market volatility, inflation and an evolving interest rate environment could send many consumers to their financial professionals to reevaluate their retirement strategies.
+Those seeking greater security may be interested in learning about fixed indexed annuities, which have a unique combination of features that are beneficial to retirees.
 FIAs help many individuals approach retirement with equanimity, less concerned with volatile markets or outliving their assets and more willing to pursue growth opportunities.

 Protection from market volatility

 "Some clients on the accumulation side want to have no downside risk, plus interest earning potential — there are not a lot of products offering that combination of benefits," states Chris Grady, executive vice president and head of retail sales at Athene USA.
 "Financial professionals can do a needs and benefits analysis to see whether FIAs fit into the retirement portfolio."

 A big part of the appeal is the security offered by a zero-return floor.
 This is a contractual guarantee that provides protection from loss due to stock market downturns.
 FIAs also offer the opportunity to earn interest credits based in part on any positive change in a market index without direct exposure to equities.
 "FIAs allow clients to balance growth in expanding markets with protection in contracting ones.
 In addition, gains are locked in and cannot be lost to any future downturn," adds Grady.